Wayne M. Perry: Business

+Perry is a minority owner of the Seattle Mariners baseball team.

-Perry has taught at the University of Washington Business School as a visiting professor for classes on mergers and acquisitions.
+He has taught at the University of Washington Business School as a visiting professor for classes on mergers and acquisitions.

 Scouting

 Perry joined the Boy Scouts of America as a Cub Scout.
 He has served as Scoutmaster, district chairman, Explorer advisor, Cubmaster, and president of the Chief Seattle Council as well as of the Western Region.

 Perry has been awarded the Silver Buffalo Award, Silver Antelope Award, Silver Beaver Award and District Award of Merit.
-He is a member of the Order of the Arrow and earned the Wood Badge advanced training recognition and is currently staffing as a Troop Guide on Wood Badge course W1-609-15-2 in the Chief Seattle Council.
-In addition Perry was awarded the BSA Heroism Award.
+He is a member of the Order of the Arrow and earned the Wood Badge advanced training recognition.
+He is a Troop Guide on Wood Badge course W1-609-15-2 in the Chief Seattle Council.
+In addition, Perry was awarded the BSA Heroism Award.
 He is also a holder of the World Organization of the Scout Movement's Bronze Wolf Award.

 He was appointed to the National Executive Board, and became the International Commissioner of the BSA in May 2006.
 Perry served as a member of the World Committee until July 2008, having been selected to replace Steve Fossett in September 2006.
-Perry was elected the National President of the BSA by the National Executive Board in May 2012.
-Perry served as National President of the BSA until May 2014, at which time he was succeeded by Robert Gates.
+He was elected the National President of the BSA by the National Executive Board in May 2012.
+He served as National President of the BSA until May 2014, at which time he was succeeded by Robert Gates.